🎉Grand Opening: June 2026

 St Paul's Dental Team

-This article provides a balanced overview of the key differences between private and NHS dental care in the UK: what each pathway offers, how treatment options may differ, the costs involved, and the factors that may be worth considering when making your decision.
+This article provides a balanced, educational overview of the key differences between private and NHS dental care in the United Kingdom.
+We will explore what each pathway offers, how treatment options may differ, what costs are typically involved, and what factors are worth considering when making your choice.
+Understanding these differences can help you make a more informed decision about your oral health.

 A private dentist or NHS dentist both provide professional dental care, but they differ in funding, treatment scope, and appointment flexibility.
 NHS dentistry offers subsidised treatment within a banded pricing structure, focusing on clinically necessary care.
 Private dentistry is funded directly by the patient or through dental insurance and typically provides a wider choice of treatments, materials, and appointment times.
 The most suitable option depends on individual dental needs, preferences, and budget.